 - ten-thousands place – 5 digit number

-The 11 page set comes with number cards for each place value, 4 different 10-sided dice and a worksheet for them to practice on.
+The 11 page printable math game comes with number cards for each place value, 4 different 10-sided dice and a place value worksheet for them to practice writing numbers in expanded form.

 - Regular sized paper